Jury finds Jonathan Majors guilty of assault and harassment - Local News 8

 He was acquitted on another assault charge and one count of aggravated harassment.

-CNN has reached out to a representative for Majors for comment on the verdict.

 Majors, who was present in court on Monday, held a straight a face while the verdict was being read.
-He and his attorneys left the courthouse without commenting to members of the media.
+He left the courthouse without commenting to members of the media.

+In a statement to CNN on Monday afternoon, Priya Chaudhry, an attorney for Majors, said he “still has faith in the process and looks forward to fully clearing his name.”

-Shortly after news of the verdict, a source with knowledge of the matter told CNN that Marvel Studios would not be moving forward on any future projects with Majors, who was set to star as the villainous Kang in the upcoming “Avengers: The Kang Dynasty,” due out in 2026.
+Shortly after news of the verdict, a source with knowledge of the matter told CNN that Marvel Studios would not be moving forward on any future projects with Majors, who was set to star as the villainous Kang in the upcoming “Avengers: The Kang Dynasty.”

 A representative for Marvel declined to comment when reached by CNN.

-Note: This story has been updated with additional information.
-CNN’s Elizabeth Wagmeister contributed to this story.